- Sensor window obstructed by soap residue or mineral deposits

 - Reflective objects near the sensor creating false triggers

-- Sensor control module malfunction from water exposure
+- Sensor control module affected by water exposure

 - Electromagnetic interference from nearby appliances